taitapcode/findtheking/README.md

 - **Chess Notation**: Board includes row numbers (1-8) and column letters (a-h)
 - **Distance Feedback**: Visual feedback showing the minimum moves needed to reach the king
 - **Game State Management**: Track remaining guesses and win/lose states
+- **Question Challenge**: Each click surfaces a trivia prompt that must be answered to reveal the clue
+- **Question Toggle**: Disable trivia from the control panel to play uninterrupted
 - **Reset Functionality**: Start a new game at any time
 - **Medieval Theme**: Custom UnifrakturCook font and gradient background for atmospheric styling